 The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular, it includes:
+In particular it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic' financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial - performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Trustees; - regular reviews by the Finance, Risk and Resource Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor, however, the Trustees commissioned UHY Hacker Young (Birmingham) LLP to undertake an internal scrutiny review during the year to perform additional checks.
-The internal auditor's note includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-The primary focus of the 20/21 review was Key Internal Controls and a review of the following areas was carried out:
+The board of Trustees has considered the need for a specific internal audit function and decided not to appoint an internal auditor, however, the Trustees commissioned UHY Hacker Young (Birmingham) LLP to undertake an internal scrutiny review during the year to perform additional checks.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+The focus for 21/22 was based primarily on a review of the systems relating to Human Resources and their adequacy and covered the following areas: